What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Actor, Supporting Actress, Adapted Screenplay, Production Design, Editing

-What has it won so far?
+What has it won elsewhere?
 The members of the Hollywood Foreign Press Association were fans, nominating it for four Golden Globes, including Best Picture.
 Hopkins and Colman received SAG nominations.

 Release date: February 12, 2021